PrefectHQ/prefect/docs/concepts/schedules.md

 You can add a schedule to any flow [deployment](/concepts/deployments/).
 The Prefect `Scheduler` service periodically reviews every deployment and creates new flow runs according to the schedule configured for the deployment.

-There are four recommended possible ways to create a schedule for a deployment:
+There are four recommended ways to create a schedule for a deployment:

 - Use the Prefect UI
 - Use the `--schedule` flag with the CLI `deployment build` command